-Art & Toni Barkley became Christians in 1961 in Salt Lake City, Utah.
-In 1964 they entered the New Tribes Mission "Boot Camp" training, then in 1970 they, along with their two sons, ages five & seven, traveled to Bolivia, South America to serve as missionaries to jungle tribes.
-They continued serving with New Tribes Mission until 1991, when the Lord changed the direction of their ministry.
-He arranged for Art to spend the next 7-1/2 years as an associate pastor at Reno Christian Fellowship (RCF) in Reno, Nevada.
+Art & Toni Barkley became Christians in 1961 in Salt Lake City, Utah, and in 1964 they entered the New Tribes Mission "Boot Camp" training.
+In 1970 they, along with their two sons (5 and 7) traveled to Bolivia, South America to serve as missionaries to jungle tribes.
+In1991 the Lord changed the direction of their ministry, and Art spent the next 7-1/2 years as an associate pastor at Reno Christian Fellowship (RCF) in Reno, Nevada.
 During that period, God took Art through a learning experience in the area of discipleship that changed his whole perspective.
-In March of 1999, Art resigned his position at RCF, founded the Discipler Training International (DTI) ministry, and authored the discipleship manual titled “A Tool for Personal Discipleship”.
-Art, along with his wife, Toni, continues to promote discipleship concepts and the training of disciplers in Reno and worldwide through the Internet.
-Art & Toni continue to live in Reno, where Toni also disciples and counsels women.
+In March of 1999, Art resigned his position at RCF, founded the Discipler Training International (DTI) ministry, and authored the discipleship manual “A Tool for Personal Discipleship”.
+Art and his wife, Toni, continue to promote discipleship concepts and the training of disciplers in Reno and worldwide through the internet.
+They continue live in Reno, where Toni also disciples and counsels women.

-Adam Barkley grew up in Bolivia, So.
-America, where his parents (Art and Toni) served with New Tribes Mission (NTM).
+Adam Barkley grew up in Bolivia, where his parents (Art and Toni) served with New Tribes Mission (NTM).
 Adam graduated from the NTM school (Tambo) in 1981, and then from the NTM Bible Institute in Waukesha, WI.
 Adam served as pastor at the First Baptist Church in Gardnerville, Nevada for eight years and is presently an itinerate pastor at TRE Baptist church, Wellington NV.
-He is also presently a full time Hospice Chaplain working at Infinity Hospice Care in Reno.
+He is also a full time Hospice Chaplain with Infinity Hospice Care in Reno.
 Adam has a passion for seeing believers grow to a mature fruitful relationship with the Lord.
-He pursues this in both his ministry as a pastor and in ministries with DTI.

 Jerry Cole has been in ministry for more than 35 years.
 As a pastor, Jerry used the DTI materials and the philosophy of personal discipleship in growing the church.
 He sees personal discipleship or "spiritual parenting" as the key to a healthy church.
-Jerry believes that every sermon, Bible study or Biblical presentation he has ever prepared has one or more of the basic elements of the DTI material.
-So much so, Jerry has recently written a book titled, "The Course".
-One of its themes centers on discipleship.
+Jerry believes that every sermon, Bible study or Biblical presentation he has ever prepared contains one or more of the basic elements of the DTI material.
+His recent book "The Course", with one of its themes centering on discipleship.
 Jerry says, "My mission in life is to simply tell people about Jesus."
 Jesus' command is to "Make Disciples".